tommi1hirvonen/Biflow/README.md

     - In addition to the same rights as the Viewer role
         - Can manage schedules
         - Can execute jobs manually
-        - Can edit job parameters and concurrency
+        - Can edit job parameters

 - Editor
     - In addition to the same rights as the Operator role